nick-gorman/MSAT-PPA-Python/README.md

 This python library replicates the functionality of the MS Excel based tool [Multi-factor Sensitivity Analysis Tool for Renewable PPAs (MSAT-PPA)](http://www.ceem.unsw.edu.au/renewable-ppa-tool).
 MSAT-PPA was created with MS Excel to ensure it was accessible to large energy users, e.g. large business or local governments, who commonly use MS Excel for a wide variety of tasks.
-However, it can be hard to test the functionality for large spreadsheets to ensure there are no errors.
+However, it can be hard to test the functionality of large spreadsheets to ensure there are no errors.
 To provide the MSAT-PPA development team with confidence that the tool was performing as expected, MSAT-PPA was replicated in Python and results between the two versions compared.
 Recently, some interest in using the Python version of MSAT-PPA has been expressed, so we have published the code here to allow stakeholders to assess it.